dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 - [Google Cloud Functions](https://cloud.google.com/functions): Get started with [Quickstarts](https://cloud.google.com/functions/docs/quickstarts).
 - [Azure Functions](https://azure.microsoft.com/en-us/services/functions/): Get started with [Azure Functions documentation](https://docs.microsoft.com/en-us/azure/azure-functions/).

 There is a [Serverless Application Framework](https://serverless.com/) that helps you build serverless architectures easily.
-It's powered by Serverles computing services such as Lambda, Azure Functions and IBM.
+It's powered by Serverless computing services such as Lambda, Azure Functions and IBM.

 With the open-source CLI, you can get started on your machine ASAP!